eslint/eslint/docs/src/use/command-line-interface.md

 #### `--ext`

-This option allows you to specify which file extensions ESLint uses when searching for target files in the directories you specify.
+**eslintrc Mode Only.** This option allows you to specify which file extensions ESLint uses when searching for target files in the directories you specify.

 * **Argument Type**: String.
 File extension.
 * **Multiple Arguments**: Yes